Edikkan/devops-assessment-solution/SOLUTION.md

 k6 run stress-test/stress-test.js

 8. Final Conclusion
 The system successfully met all criteria.
-By choosing stability and network locality over raw replica counts, we achieved a 0% error rate.
+By choosing stability and network locality over raw replica counts, I achieved a 0% error rate.
 The use of Redis as a buffer effectively "shielded" the IOPS-constrained MongoDB from the 10,000 user burst, proving that architectural decoupling is the ultimate solution to database constraints.